Amazon Faves

 Umbrella street in the Dominican Republic, one of the many free things to do in Puerto Plata that is walking distance from Taino Bay

-The Puerto Plata cruise port is in the Dominican Republic and is home to two cruise terminals: Amber Cove and Taino Bay (pronounced Tah-ee-no) Bay.
-If you’re curious about which of the two your ship will visit during your cruise, you can often find this information on your detailed itinerary provided by the cruise line.
+The Puerto Plata cruise port is in the Dominican Republic and is home to two cruise terminals: Amber Cove and Taino Bay (pronounced Tah-ee-no Bay).
+If you’re curious about which of the two your ship will visit, you can often find this information on your detailed itinerary provided by the cruise line.

-Both ports have spots with free WiFi and free activities for cruisers, providing a great FREE experience for cruisers who wish to save money.
-These ports are both so big that I have dedicated blog posts to them both, so be sure to check out the one that applies to where you will be docking.
+Both ports have free WiFi spots and free activities for cruisers.
+These ports are both so big that I have dedicated guides to each, so be sure to check out the one that applies to where you will be docking.

 Amber Cove is primarily served by Carnival Cruise Line and its brands (Carnival, Holland, Princess, etc.), and the port is named in honor of the amber found on its shores.
 Taino Bay is the newer of the two ports, and most non-CCL cruise lines berth here.
 What’s great about both Amber Cove and Taino Bay cruise ports is that they’re free… well, mostly.